FRC2706/2017-2706-Robot-Code/readme.md

 - Smooth out the motors using sensor loops so it's less jerky / easier to control.

+- etc

-- We didn't do very much of this last year, so lots of room for creativity!
+We didn't do very much of this last year, so lots of room for creativity!